 IR 64 Parboiled Rice enhances the nutritional value of IR-64 by protecting its inherent ingredient lost in the traditional milling process.
 Because of its nutritional value, Parboiled Is popular among Asian Countries.
 India is the major producer of IR64 Parboiled Rice.
 Pakistan is also the world’s largest producer other than India, China, and Bangladesh.

-- Large Amount of Rice yield in Small Piece of Land.
+- A large amount of Rice yield in a Small Piece of Land.